Who Needs a License

 On the other hand, if you plan to market a product or offer a service to the public using a mark that identifies the JABBER based product under a name that you consider your product name, like the “Acme Jabber Server” or “Applied Jabber Consulting” you are required to apply for and obtain the low cost one time royalty license described elsewhere on this web site.
 This is true whether you actually apply for a trademark for your product or service name, because you are using the mark in a trademark sense, and it is important that the public know that JABBER is the base mark licensed through the XMPP Standards Foundation, and that the derivative mark you have adopted is your particular version of Jabber.

 Beside our need to protect the Jabber mark for all of us in the industry, this process allows us to prevent improper uses of the mark that might eventually result in someone obtaining a trademark with the word Jabber in it that suggests that they are the sole source of Jabber or the sole authority to certify some aspects of use or training concerning Jabber.

 If In Doubt, Find Out

-If you have any question about the need for a trademark license from the XSF, please contact us at the addresses on this web site.
+If you have any question about the need for a trademark license from the XSF, please contact us.
 We will try to respond promptly.
 In many cases you will find that obtaining the license is simple and low cost protection from any problems in the future.
 In other cases, we will send you a letter confirming that you do not need the license because of the nature of your use.
 It also helps us all to protect the mark so that it can be used properly by those in the industry without someone trying to appropriate the use to themselves.
 Thanks for being concerned.